mxlpomme/Synth_Project/README.md

 # Synth Project
-Attempting to make a basic playable synthesizer using Python Tkinter and other modules.
+Attempting to make a basic playable synthesizer using Python Tkinter and other modules.<br>
 Based on PySineWave's wave generator and playing functions.

 # System Requirements